Nanny Payroll Part 3: Unemployment Taxes

 Whether you fill out Form 941 or Form 944, you'll also add your nanny to Form 940, Employer's Annual Federal Unemployment (FUTA) tax return.
 Each form will include instructions about where and when to send payments.

 Changes to FUTA

 Certain states have been identified as "credit reduction" states by the Department of Labor.
 What this means, in a nutshell, is that if you're in one of these states you may have to pay additional FUTA taxes when filing Form 940.
 This is because your state has not repaid money to the federal government lent to the state for unemployment benefits.

 Now that you've verified you owe nanny taxes, have the steps down pat for paying and filing nanny Social Security and Medicare taxes, and know the ins and outs of FUTA payments, there's only one step left: federal income taxes.

-We'll cover that in Nanny Payroll Part 4: Federal Income Taxes.
-Check back soon for the final piece of the nanny payroll puzzle.
+We cover that in Nanny Payroll Part 4: Federal Income Taxes.
+For the final piece of the nanny payroll puzzle.